jcasanella/kubernetes_dev_certif/ckad/dgkanatsios_preprac/core_concepts/README.md

 kubectl logs busybox
 ```

+**Note**: `kubectl logs -f pood_name` will continuosly streaming logs.
+Adding the `--previous` flag will get logs from a previous instance of the container.

 ## 4. Create a busybox pod (using YAML) that runs the command "env".
 Run it and see the output

 ```